 The Geo++® GNPCVDB allows the access to phase center offsets and variations (PCV) type corrections of GNSS antennas calibrated by the Automated Absolute Field Calibration.
-The PCV type means are computed from all calibrations conducted for the particular antenna type at Geo++.
+The PCV type means are computed from available calibrations conducted for the particular antenna type at Geo++.

+GNPCVDB access is posible with an Internet browser.
 Open the GNPCVDB database.

-Access to general information of the database is free.
 For the download of actual PCV-files a 3-year-licence must be aquired.
-Buy your licence at firstname.lastname@example.org.
+Buy your licence at email@example.com.